AndreaArduino/netcentric/README.md

 docker container exec -it puppet-nginx bash
 ```

-Check latest lines of the Nginx logs in order to see the traffic flowing through the proxy:
+Check latest lines of the Nginx logs in the Docker container in order to see the traffic flowing through the proxy:

 ```
 tail -50f /var/log/nginx/forward_proxy.access.log